ArielAlvarez-Martinez/ari_anthropometry_and_metadata/README.md

 # ARI Anthropometry and Metadata

-This repository stores two CSV files derived from the official ARI HRTF database anthropometry file.
+This repository stores two CSV files derived from the official ARI HRTF database `anthro.mat` MATLAB file.
 They are prepared for the subject naming and resource loading conventions used by [`hrtfpykit`](https://github.com/ArielAlvarez-Martinez/hrtfpykit), especially `hrtfpykit.datasets.ARI`.

+The original `anthro.mat` file contains both anthropometric measurements and subject information.
+In hrtfpykit these are handled as separate dataset resources. `AnthropometrySpec` is used for numeric body and ear measurements that can become model inputs, analysis variables, or conditioning data. `MetadataSpec` is used for subject information such as sex, age, weight, and recording dates.

+Splitting the MATLAB file into `anthro.csv` and `metadata.csv` keeps those two concepts explicit while preserving the same subject alignment.
+Both CSV files use one subject per row and the same `SubjectID` format, so an ARI dataset workflow can request anthropometry and metadata independently while still matching them to the same HRTF subjects.

 Source data: